 David J. Pauldine has served as a member of the board of directors since October 2014.
 Mr. Pauldine was the president of DeVry University from July 2006 to June 2014 and executive vice president of DeVry Education Group Inc., now Adtalem Global Education, Inc., from October 2005 to June 2014.

 Prior to that, from 1989 to 2005, Mr. Pauldine served at Education Management Corporation, where his last position was executive vice president and president of The Art Institutes system of schools.
 From 1979 to 1989, Mr. Pauldine held various operational and management positions at DeVry.
-Mr. Pauldine serves on the board of Education Partners, a Willis Stein company.
+Mr. Pauldine serves on the board of Sarasota University and the Shelter for Abused Women and Children in Naples, Florida.
 Mr. Pauldine also provides services for Pauldine Enterprises, LLC as a professional speaker and consultant.
 He previously served as a member of the board of The Association of Private Sector Colleges and Universities, now Career Education Colleges and Universities, from 2007 to 2013, including as vice chair from 2011 to 2012 and as board chair from June 2012 to June 2013.
 He also served as a board member for the American Red Cross, the Greater Fort Lauderdale Chamber of Commerce, Communities in Schools, and ASPIRA.

 He holds a B.A. in Communication Arts from The University of Dayton and an M.A. in Leadership from McGregor School, Antioch University.